-The sun has made an appearance or three lately, snow is being sopped up by fertile soil and people are getting ready to make a break for it and ride out of bleak pandemic times and into the sunset.
-Free.
+The sun has made an appearance or three lately, but not today.
+And people, like cooped-up RFH students are likely stir crazy and ready to make a break for it and ride out of bleak winter blues and into warm sunsets.
+Incognito or not.

-Or would that be a free period at RFH?
+Back in the day, in the good ol’ Senior Commons lounging daze of the 1970s, there was no need to hide and ride — even on RFH grounds on a free period.
 Either way, there’s something freeing about a little sun, a bike and a couple of free spirits, disguise or not.

-Yes, we know it’s not spring quite yet, but the COVID fatigued and daydreamers can dream.
-Call it sustenance
+Yes, we know it’s not spring quite yet, but daydreamers can dream.
+Call it sustenance.
+And a picture like this is the thing quality daydreams are made of.

-So, in another retro toast to the advent of unseasonably good weather and all activities that follow suit, the Retro Pic of the (George) Day takes us back to a day in the 1970s when a couple of RFH guys were desperately trying to get out of the Senior Lounge and take a ride.
+So, in another retro toast to the hope of better weather and all activities that follow suit outside, the Retro Pic of the (George) Day takes us back to a day in 1978 when a couple of RFH guys were desperately trying to get out of the Senior Lounge and take a ride.

-The only problem is that they were stuck in the pit on a bike that probably wouldn’t get them very far.
+The only problem is that they were stuck in that groovy floor pit on a bike that probably wouldn’t get them very far.
 OK, maybe it would get them to The Campus Luncheonette or Piping Rock Park.

 Oh, and the masks may have been a bit of a deterrent.
-A little out of season for spring, don’t you think?
-OK, so the photo was likely taken on Halloween.
+A little off-season, more Halloween than dank wintry daze, right?
 A retro ride is a retro ride and the sun always shines on a good spirit or two.

 These guys were living to ride and riding to live — or something out of this world like their masks and that bike.